simon-ami/win-cli-mcp-server/README.md

 - **Configurable**:
   - Custom security rules
   - Shell-specific settings
-  - SSH connection profiles
   - Path restrictions
   - Blocked command lists

 See the [API](#api) section for more details on the tools and resources the server provides to MCP clients.

-**Note**: The server will only allow operations within configured directories, with allowed commands, and on configured SSH connections.
+**Note**: The server will only allow operations within configured directories, with allowed commands.

 ## Usage with Claude Desktop